R-Prince/TravelTime/README.md

 [Font Awesome](https://fontawesome.com/) - The project uses font awesome to style the icons throughout the website.

+[Flat Icon](https://www.flaticon.com/) - The project uses flat icon to style the markers used on the google map.

 [Google Fonts](https://fonts.google.com/) - The project uses google fonts to style the font used throughout the website.

 [Hover.css](https://ianlunn.github.io/Hover/) - This project uses hover.css to add hover features throughout the website.